cobratst/GoblinKnifeDeployAddon/AIO-CHANGELOG.md

 - New option to use rage spells on funnelling troops.
 - Clone spell support for air attacks.
 - Debug screenshot if attack from bottom right side to analysis the our new generated points.
+- Option to avoid bottom right side if you have issues with it.
 ### Fixed:
 - Bottom right side attacks is now available after generating our own deployment points.
 - Second jump spell location is now based on better walls detection.